hazelcast/hazelcast-docker/README.md

 ### TLS_ENABLED (Hazelcast Enterprise Only)

 The `TLS_ENABLED` environment variable can be used to enable TLS for the communication.
-The key material folder should be mounted and properly referenced by using `JAVA_OPTS` variable
+The key material folder should be mounted and properly referenced by using `JAVA_OPTS` variable.

 ```bash
 # generate a sample key material to the current folder (self-signed certificate)